felixge/node-ar-drone/README.md

 ## Status

-This module is still under [heavy development](CONTRIBUTING.md), so please don't be suprised if you find some functionality missing or undocumented.
+This module is still under [heavy development](CONTRIBUTING.md), so please don't be surprised if you find some functionality missing or undocumented.

 However, the documented parts are tested and should work well for most parts.